rui314/8cc/README.md

 Links for C compiler development
 --------------------------------

+Besides popular books about compiler, such as the Dragon Book, I found the following books/documents are very useful to develop a C compiler.

--   lcc: A Retargetable C Compiler: Design and Implementation http://www.amazon.com/dp/0805316701, https://github.com/drh/lcc
+-   LCC: A Retargetable C Compiler: Design and Implementation http://www.amazon.com/dp/0805316701, https://github.com/drh/lcc